 There are lots of ways to collaborate with influencers to reach new audiences.
 So you don’t have to just stick to the obvious and often overused ‘sponsored posts’ strategy.

-Hopefully, you’ve learnt about some alternative campaigns.
+Hopefully, you’ve learnt about some alternative marketing campaigns.
 Try running these and see how they can help your brand gain exposure and increase engagement.
 For your next campaign, why not try exploring some of these alternative ideas to switch up your strategy?

 Make sure to get the most out of your influencer marketing campaigns by checking out our top tips for success; set goals and have a clear target audience defined, research influencers, and build long-term relationships with influencers in your niche.